FPGAwars/apio/COMMANDS.md

   'apio build' command) and uploads it to the FPGA board.

   Examples:
-    apio upload              # Typical usage.
+    apio upload                            # Typical invocation
+    apio upload -s /dev/cu.usbserial-1300  # Select serial port apio upload -n FTXYA34Z                # Select serial number

+  Typically the simple form 'apio upload' is sufficient to locate and program the FPGA board.
+The optional flags '--serial-port' and '--serial-num' allows to select the desired board if more than one matching board is detected.

+  [HINT] You can use the command 'apio devices' to list the connected USB and serial devices and the command 'apio drivers' to install and uninstall device drivers.

-  [Note] When apio is installed on Linux using the Snap package manager, run the command 'snap connect apio:raw-usb' once to grant the necessary permissions to access USB devices.
+  [NOTE] When apio is installed on Linux using the Snap package manager, run the command 'snap connect apio:raw-usb' once to grant the necessary permissions to access USB devices.

 Options:
-  --serial-port serial-port  Set the serial port.
+  -s, --serial-port serial-port  Set the serial port.
+  -n, --serial-num serial-num    Select the device's USB serial number.
   -e, --env name                 Set the apio.ini env.
   -p, --project-dir path         Set the root directory for the project.
   -h, --help                     Show this message and exit.

 ```